rwev/coyote.life/content/articles/published/philosophy--transcend-envy.md

 Category: philosophy
 Status: published

-I have found, in the ongoing process of self-reflection, that I have overcome something.
-It wasn't until recently that I pinned down what that something, from which I was freed, was.
-But now I have a better idea.

-That thing was envy.

-Envy has a myriad of manifestations, and like all other sins, it relates to others:
+Envy has a myriad of manifestations.

 - Fear of not being enough, of failure, of inadequacy
 - Schadenfreude, or ill-will-wishing upon others, spite, revenge